YOUNG: Nets latest constructed 'superteam' to fall short of expectations

 So there is plenty of history of potential superteams being put together with visions of sugarplums and multiple championships, but more often than not, internal issues, untimely injuries, and inherent selfishness either block the path to championship glory altogether, or lead to quick deteriorations before the confetti has even been swept off the arena floor.

-LeBron James, Anthony Davis, Kyrie Irving, Kevin Durant, James Harden, and Russell Westbrook are the latest to learn these lessons the hard way.
-Whether any of them get the chance to compete at a championship level again remains to be seen, but for now they can only surmise about what could have been.
+LeBron, Davis, Irving, Durant, Harden, and Westbrook are the latest to learn these lessons the hard way.
+Whether any of them gets the chance to compete for a title again remains to be seen, but for now they can only surmise about what could have been.